-However, don’t (I repeat, don’t) use a fiber laser to mark wood.
+However, don’t (I repeat, don’t) use a fiber laser to mark or engrave wood.
 It can pose a serious fire hazard.

-There are many other ways to safely use lasers to engrave – or even cut or weld – materials, but MECCO does not recommend using a fiber laser for wood applications.
+Now, don't worry.
+There are many other ways to safely use lasers to engrave – or even cut or weld – materials, which we will discuss later in this blog.
+But MECCO does not recommend using a fiber laser for wood applications.

 Here’s a more in-depth look at why: